Interview with Artist RB McGrath

 would be awesome.

-I came to know Allen Storeygard and his Trio through IBLA, the international music
+I came to know Alan Storeygard and his Trio through IBLA, the international music

 competition out of Ibla, Ragusa, Sicily (Italy) about ten years ago.
 The IBLA performers

 come from Europe and do a show at Carnegie Hall every year, and before they leave the